Vanilla-OS/Vib/README.md

 ## Recipe Format

-A recipe is a JSON file that contains the image definitions, the commands to be executed during the build process and the list of modules to add resources to the image:
+A recipe is a YAML file that contains the image definitions, the commands to be executed during the build process and the list of modules to add resources to the image:

 ```
 {